trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-21_red_team07/index.md

 ## Introduction

-- Game of Active Directory is a fully functional AD lab environment, misconfigured with several AD bug types designed to help understand various AD security concepts.
-I recently deployed it on a Windows host and have been playing with it.
+- <a href="https://github.com/Orange-Cyberdefense/GOAD" target="_blank">Game of Active Directory</a> is a fully functional AD lab environment, misconfigured with several AD issues designed to help understand various AD security concepts.
-- In this n-part series, we will explore the various AD misconfigurations and how we can abuse them while maintaining our OPSEC.
-Part 1 will focus on how we go about with enumeration of the environment to map out the various open services and ports and discover of users in the network.
-The recon process is the most crucial part as it makes the rest of our attack paths clearer and straightforward.
+- In this n-part series, we will explore how we can abuse the misconfigurations .In part 1, we focus on `enumerating` the environment to find `domains, domain controllers, usernames and groups`.
+We further leverage this to conduct various attacks, showcasing techniques like `password spraying & ASREPRoasting`.
-- We will proceed with looking at some misconfigurations we can exploit when we don't have credentials in an AD environment such as NTLM relay and ASREPRoasting then finish of with kerberoasting.
+- We then finish off by exploring what attacks can be carried out when we have `no credentials or usernames` to work with such as the `LLMNR Poisoning and NTLM relay`.

 ## Network Diagram